 Upon the mandatory tender by the direct purchasers of the Water Revenue Bonds, Series U, 2010 and the Water Revenue Bonds, Series V, 2010, the Division entered into new direct purchase agreements on both series of bonds.
-Effective November 1, 2013, the \$54,935,000 Water Series U Bonds were directly purchased by PNC Bank, National Association and subsequently, on December 2, 2013, the \$26,495,000 Water Series V Bonds were also directly purchased by PNC Bank.
+Effective December 1, 2016, the \$54,935,000 Water Series U Bonds and the \$26,495,000 Water Series V Bonds were directly purchased by PNC Bank, National Association.
 The Division will be paying an interest rate equal to 65.001% of one month LIBOR plus a spread for the next three years.